Structure, Functionality, and Bioceramics - Design Principles for High Performance

 b) Nucleation of BaTiO₃

-d) Chemical reaction at interface
+d) Chemical reaction at the interface

 Explanation: